-Nobody likes opening up a new grow light box and finding a broken part inside.
+Nobody likes opening up a new grow light and finding looks like used.
 Fortunately for indoor gardeners, a burn mark or a stain in an HID grow lamp doesn’t necessarily mean that you’ll need to make another trip to the store.
 Here’s how some burn marks and other items can actually help your plants.

 What are Those Burn Marks in my Bulb?

 While burn marks or stains may look like the lamp has already been used, the lamp is typically just fine.
 The stain you may see in HID bulbs is actually the exclusive chemistry which goes into each of our grow lights.

 This exclusive chemistry mix produces the quality spectrum you have come to know with grow lamps.
 Sometimes this chemistry, which is made up of different elements such as Sodium or Metal Halides, will collect in spots on the internal arc tube as the lamp cools down.
 When the lamp is turned on, the arc tube heats up and the chemistry elements are incorporated into the plasma arc, thus creating light.

 Why is There a Small Silver Ball in My Bulb?